 Limited liability of the partners : Among the members of LLP they hold financial responsibility only through their investment.
 Each partner bears responsibility up to their original partnership capital contribution amount.
 The contribution amount which partners make serves as their maximum liability because they remain safe from personal financial responsibility for business losses.
 During an LLP's time of closure, it results in the assets of the establishment being responsible for settling business obligations while partners maintain their limited financial exposure.

-Low cost and less compliance : An LLP's formation expenses remain lower than those of establishing either a public or private limited company.
-An LLP needs to meet limited compliance obligations.
+Low cost and less compliance : An LLP's formation expenses remain lower than those of establishing either a public limited company or private limited company.
+There are few requirements an LLP has to adhere to.
 Two necessary annual documents compose the LLP's filings: Annual Return together with Statement of Accounts and Solvency.

 No requirement of minimum capital contribution : The formation of an LLP requires no minimum required capital.
 All types of companies can proceed with incorporation without needing minimum paid-up capital.
 An LLP can emerge through any level of capital provided by its partners.